-Horseshoe Canyon contains some of the most significant rock art in North America.
-The Great Gallery, the best known panel in Horseshoe Canyon, includes well-preserved, life-sized figures with intricate designs.
-Other impressive sights include spring wildflowers, sheer sandstone walls and mature cottonwood groves along the intermittent stream in the canyon bottom.
+Horseshoe Canyon contains some of the most significant rock markings in North America.
+The Great Gallery, the best known pictograph panel in Horseshoe Canyon, includes well-preserved, life-sized figures with intricate designs.
+Other impressive sights include spring wildflowers, sheer sandstone walls, and mature cottonwood groves along the intermittent stream in the canyon bottom.
 Horseshoe Canyon was added to Canyonlands National Park in 1971.

 The archeology of Horseshoe Canyon spans thousands of years of human history.
 Artifacts recovered from sites in this area date back as early as 9000-7000 BCE (Before Common Era), when Paleoindians hunted large mammals like mastodons and mammoths across the southwest.

-American Indian rock art found in Horseshoe Canyon is most commonly painted in a style known as “Barrier Canyon.”
+American Indian rock markings found in Horseshoe Canyon are most commonly painted in a style known as “Barrier Canyon.”
 This style is believed to date to the Late Archaic period, from 2000 BCE to 500 CE (Common Era).
 During this time, nomadic groups of hunter-gatherers made Horseshoe Canyon their seasonal home.

-During later periods, the Fremont and ancestral Puebloan cultures left their own distinctive rock art in the canyon, but their presence was brief in comparison, and final abandonment occurred by 1300 CE.
+During later periods, the Fremont and ancestral Puebloan cultures left their own distinctive rock markings in the canyon, but their presence was brief in comparison, and final abandonment occurred by 1300 CE.

 The Great Gallery is the best known and most spectacular of the Horseshoe Canyon panels.
 This well preserved site includes both pictographs (painted figures) and petroglyphs (figures etched in the rock with a sharp stone).
 The tapered, life-size figures lack arms and legs but frequently contain intricate designs.
 These designs are characteristic of the Barrier Canyon style.

-Though Horseshoe Canyon is most famous for its rock art, the canyon’s history has many chapters.
-Hundreds of years after the prehistoric artists left the area, European Americans arrived.
+Though Horseshoe Canyon is most famous for its rock markings, the canyon’s history has many chapters.
+After centuries of indigenous peoples passed through, European Americans arrived.
 Outlaws like Butch Cassidy made use of Horseshoe Canyon in the late 1800s, taking refuge in the confusing network of canyons, especially those around Robbers Roost to the southwest.

 In the early 1900s, ranchers built several stock trails into Horseshoe Canyon so livestock could reach water and feed in the canyon bottom.
 Eventually, the ranchers constructed a pumping operation to fill water tanks on the canyon rim.
 Many of these modifications are still visible today.